 Where do you apply for a disability grant?

-You can apply for the disability grant at any nearest Sassa office and can also check your Sassa grant application status.
+You can apply for the disability grant at any nearest Sassa office and here you can find the Addresses and contact details of Sassa Offices.
 But if you are ill or unable to visit the office, your family member or friend can also apply for a grant on your behalf.
 You will fill out your application form in the presence of the Sassa officer.
 After completion of the application process, a receipt will be given to you that is the only proof of your application.
 So, it is important to keep it secure and safe.

 If your application process is unsuccessful, you will inform in writing and also the reason “why your application is refused?”
 You also have the right to apply for reconsideration, after refusal of your application within 90 days of being notified about rejection.
 If your application is still rejected, you also have the right to appeal the decision to the Minister of Social Development.